kalyansai1420/hackathon_agentai/README.md

    - Load the Synthea dataset and build a NetworkX graph from the vertex and edge collections.

 2. **Running the Agent:**
-   - Run the Colab notebook cells in sequence.
+   - Open and run the Jupyter Notebook (`.ipynb`) file in Google Colab.
+   - The notebook is structured into cells that load data, define helper functions, implement specialized tools for graph analytics, and set up an interactive Gradio interface.
-   - Use the provided Gradio interface to enter natural language queries and optionally visualize the results.
+   - Use the Gradio UI to enter natural language queries and optionally display visualizations.
    - Example queries include:
      - "Who is connected to Node 0?"
      - "What is the shortest path from Node 0 to Node 1?"